ydroal/binary_trees/README.md

 	__In-order traversal__: visits the left subtree, then the root, and finally the right subtree.
 	__Pre-order traversal__: visits the root, then the left subtree, and finally the right subtree.
 	__Post-order traversal__: visits the left subtree, then the right subtree, and finally the root.

-	Each method will visit each node in the tree, but in a different order, thus visiting
-	the left and right subtrees in different sequence.

 - What is a complete, a full, a perfect, a balanced binary tree

 	__complete binary tree__: every level, except the last level, is completely filled and
 				  all nodes are as far left as possible.
 	__full binar tree__: every node has either 0 or 2 children.
-			    (In other words, every node except leaf nodes has two children) __perfect binary tree__: a full binary tree in which all leaf nodes are at the same level.
+			    (In other words, every node except leaf nodes has two children)
+	__perfect binary tree__: a full binary tree in which all leaf nodes are at the same level.
 	__balanced binary tree__: height of the left and right subtrees of every node differ by at most 1.